How do I apply?

 I entered the United States on a tourist/B visa.
 Do I have to return home to apply for a student visa?
 Can't I change my status while I'm in the U.S.?

-It is nearly impossible to change from a tourist to student visa while you're in the U.S. It would be best for you to return home and apply for a student visa there.
+It is extremely difficult to change from a tourist/B visa to student/F visa while you are in the U.S. We advise students on a tourist/B visa to return home and apply for a student visa there.